Can Explanations Improve Recommendations? Evidence from Prediction-Informed Explanations: Technical Details of RecPIE Framework

 where $d_k$ is the dimensionality of the key vectors.
+This formulation is also known as ''scaled dot-product attention'' \citep{vaswani2017attention}, where the scaling factor $\sqrt{d_{k}}$ is used to counteract the effect of large dot product values, which can push the softmax function into regions with very small gradients and make learning less stable.
 The value of $\text{score}_{lj}$ can be viewed as the degree of ``attention'' that the $l$-th item in the sequence should give to the $j$-th item.
 A softmax function is applied to normalize the attention scores into attention weights so that they sum up to 1:

 The output for each query vector is the weighted sum of the value vectors:

 Thus, the output of the self-attention layer is $\mathbf{Z} = [\mathbf{z}_1, \mathbf{z}_2, \dots, \mathbf{z}_n]$, which is a matrix that represents the consumer's sequential consumption history, accounting for global dependencies among the consumptions.